qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ### ChIRP-Seq Probe Binding Note

 ChIRP-seq employs single-stranded DNA probes targeting specific lncRNAs.
 Theoretically, these probes might also bind to the lncRNA's encoding genomic DNA due to sequence complementarity.
 However, since ChIRP-seq lacks a denaturation step for DNA, the actual likelihood of probes binding to double-stranded DNA is very low.
 This ensures the experiment predominantly focuses on identifying RNA-protein interactions without interference from unintended genomic DNA bindings.

+Uses 20-mer biotin-conjugated DNA oligonucleotide, with one probe every 100 base pair of RNA.

+The program has a maximum target size of 8 kb, so if the target RNA is greater than 8 kb, the sequence should be broken into segments.

 ## CPU vs Core vs Thread vs Node